ldatb/ataides-website/hugo/content/tos.md

 📍 Brazil (serving international clients)

-*Thank you for visiting.
-We operate with transparency, integrity, and respect for our clients and their data.*
+*We thank you for your trust.
+Ataides operates with institutional clarity, discretion, and a commitment to protecting your data and strategic integrity.*